 Offaly team who took on Wexford in the 1930 Leinster Final

-In the mid-1930s Offaly reached the Leinster Final only to be defeated by Wexford by one point.
+In 1930 Offaly reached the Leinster Final only to be defeated by Wexford by one point.
 After World War II, the game declined in the county and it was largely through the efforts of Clare-born Mary O’Brien that camogie was re-established in Offaly in the 1970’s.

 From 1973-79 Tullamore was the only club in the county and as a result was allowed to play in the Laois Championship which it won in the first year of entering.

 The Tullamore Camogie team who won the Laois Championship.
 Tullamore celebrate their 40th Anniversary this year

 By 1979 clubs had been formed in Birr, Drumcullen, Clara and Kilcormac so the Offaly Camogie County Board was reformed and in 1980 senior, junior and minor championships were played.

 Although the county has enjoyed little success in provincial championships the emergence of clubs in Coolderry, Shinrone, Lusmagh, Kinnitty, Killeigh, Banagher and Ballycommon has ensured that the game remains on a sure footing in Offaly.